sigstat/sigstat/docs/XML/SigStat.Common.md

 ##### Summary

-This transformation fills the gaps of the signature by interpolating the last known feature values.
-The gaps are identified using time and pressure.
+This transformation fills gaps of online signature by interpolating the last known feature values.
+Gaps should be represented in the signature with two zero pressure border points.

 ##### See Also